gsknnft/QWormhole/README.md

-# @sigilnet/qwormhole - “TypeScript-first TCP transport toolkit with optional native acceleration.”
+@sigilnet/qwormhole — TypeScript-first TCP transport with native acceleration and framing, reconnect, and codec orchestration.

 TypeScript-first TCP socket toolkit for the Sigilnet monorepo.
-Provides a light wrapper around Node's `net` module with sensible defaults (length-prefixed framing, reconnect backoff, and typed events) so you can embed the same client/server utilities in Flipper, SignalSuite, and other packages without hand-rolling sockets each time.
+Provides a light wrapper around Node's `net` module with sensible defaults (length-prefixed framing, reconnect backoff, and typed events) so you can embed the same client/server utilities in other packages without hand-rolling sockets each time.

+QWormhole turns raw sockets into a composable, typed, and orchestrated transport layer — with __zero__ boilerplate.

+- QWormhole isn’t just a socket wrapper — it’s a transport ritual.

+---

 ## Features